percona/psmysql-docs/docs/security/encrypting-binlogs.md

-# Encrypting Binary Log Files and Relay Log Files
+# Encrypt binary log files and relay log files

 Binary log file and relay log file encryption at rest ensures the server-generated binary logs are encrypted in persistent storage.

-## Upgrading from *Percona Server for MySQL* 8.0.15-5 to any Higher Version
+## Upgrade from Percona Server for MySQL 8.0.15-5 to any higher version

 Starting from the release of Percona Server for MySQL 8.0.15-5, *Percona Server for MySQL* uses the upstream implementation of the binary log file and relay log file encryption.